wdi-sg/gitbook-2018/03-html-css/html-page-template/readme.md

 # Basic HTML Template

-Between custom CSS, custom JavaScript, including jQuery and including Bootstrap there's now a lot we need to write to get a basic web page going.
+Between custom CSS, custom JavaScript, including Bootstrap there's now a lot we need to write to get a basic web page going.
 Here's a reference for you that you can copy and paste into your `index.html` file whenever you start a new project.